-- Broken – a Broken Survivor is unable to be healed.
+- Broken – Broken Survivors are unable to be healed.

-- Dying – a Survivor that is downed, on the ground and unable to do anything other than crawl and recover to 95%
+- Dying – Dying Survivors are those who are downed.
+A survivor in this state is unable to do anything other than crawl on the ground and recover to 95%.

 - Exposed – Exposed Survivors can be put in the Dying State with one Basic Attack, even when healthy.

-- Incapacitated – Survivors are prevented from reparing gens, interacting with hooks, Survivors, or totems, and cannot use items.
+- Incapacitated – Incapacitated Survivors are prevented from repairing gens, interacting with hooks, Survivors, or totems, and cannot use items.

-- Undectable – A status effect under which Killers do not have a Terror Radius and do not emit a Red Stain.
+- Undetectable – A status effect under which Killers do not have a Terror Radius and do not emit a Red Stain.